Songusika/Simple_WASM_BlockChain/README.md

 # Simple_WASM_BlockChain
-implement simple blockchain and pow that can see time of block generation
+<h2>implement simple blockchain and pow that can see time of block generation</h2>